 By Michael Eboh

-In a statement in Abuja, Group General Manager, Group Public Affairs Division of the NNPC, Dr. Kennie Obateru, stated that as a result of these victories among others, the corporation’s legal team won the ‘Leading Case Counsel Team’ of the 2020 Africa Arbitration Awards.
+In a statement in Abuja, Group General Manager, Group Public Affairs of the NNPC, Dr. Kennie Obateru, stated that the NNPC was considering instituting legal actions against the purveyors of the false news.

 He added that the NNPC had to take the unfounded accusation to the attention of the Bureau for Public Procurement, BPP, which completely rejected the speculative analysis of the online medium as false and not portraying the true position of the BPP’s report on the subject.

 He said: “This is clearly a concocted analysis aimed at attacking the character of the Group Managing Director, GMD, of NNPC, Mallam Mele Kolo Kyari, and the integrity of the BPP.
 Mallam Mele Kyari did not become the GMD until July 2019 and he is being mentioned in a process that took place in 2017 by the account of the publication.

 “This is rather unfortunate and malicious, considering that a further cut of $300 million of the contract value was achieved under the Mele Kyari-led NNPC management leading to the recognition by the Federal Executive Council as an unprecedented action.”

 Obateru explained that the BPP, following a detailed review and analysis of the procurement bid, confirmed that the unit costs for line pipes adopted by the NNPC for the project were reasonable when compared with current market prices for 40 inches, 36 inches, 20 inches and 14 inches steel pipes, adding that it was on that basis that BPP confirmed and granted certificate of no objection dated August 11, 2017.